Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Analysis of the scheme CS-EBT2

 Recall Taylor's expression for the exact solution $u(x_{i+1/2},t^{n+1})$ and utilizing the Cauchy-Kowaleski procedure to the model equation $u_t+v_x=0,\,\,v=au-\varepsilon(1-a^2)u_{x}$ we have

 which matches the numerical behavior \eqref{NCEl1} up to errors of order $\mathcal{O}(\Delta x^3,\varepsilon^2,\varepsilon\Delta x^2)$.
 Thus, consistency is maintained upto second order.

 \begin{remark} The rarefied regime ($\varepsilon = 1$ or $\varepsilon=\mathcal{O}(1)$), which is commonly addressed in the literature, is not given importance in our derivation.
 For brevity in the presentation, we perform consistency analysis for this case also and we arrive a conclusion that the proposed numerical scheme achieves a first-order accuracy for the second term $v$ whereas second-order accuracy for the first term $u$.
+Even, the method remains stable, it is designed to be uniformly second-order asymptotically-accurate.
+Indeed, the additional dissipation induced by the implicit relaxation update may lead to an effective first-order behavior for the coupled system when the solution significantly departs from the equilibrium manifold.
 However, in the absence of stiffness in the source term, we advise against employing any implicit treatment, as it may introduce unnecessary complexity without providing computational benefit. \end{remark}